Pump Up The Bass

 Here's some USB powered computer speaker systems that can take your music, movie soundtrack and computer audio experience to a deeper level.

 The reasonably compact speakers here feature driver cones in the 2 to 4 inch range (approximently 50mm to 100mm) to deliver better bass than many others.
-Contrast these to more portable USB notebook speaker systems which typically only have driver cones in the 1 to 2 inch range (25mm to 50mm) and make tradeoffs in size to enhance portability.
+Contrast these to more portable USB notebook speaker systems which typically only have driver cones in the 1 to 2 inch range (25mm to 50mm) and make tradeoffs in size to enhance portability for mobile computing use.